|

 CHANGES

-guys in the secondary.
-Naturally, when you’re
+a lot of guys in the secondary.
+Naturally, when you’re short in an area

-that we can afford to
+afford to move?’”

 VOL

-‘LIGHT A CANDLE’
+REPORT: ‘LIGHT A CANDLE’

-Learning To Play Out Of
+Vols Learning To Play Out Of

 Poor Stretches

+offense.
 The defense poured it on.
-We just need to learn
+We just need to learn how to be a

-solution-oriented.
-It’s the old line, ‘Don’t curse
+little more solution-oriented.
+It’s the old line, ‘Don’t curse the

-big challenge this
+challenge this year.”

 VOL

-SCRIMMAGE TWO EFFICIENT
+REPORT: SCRIMMAGE TWO EFFICIENT

-Balance Offense
+Vols Balance Offense

 With Longer Drives